-Restorative Thinking Limited offers a range of evidence-based restorative prevention and intervention programmes.
+Restorative Thinking offers a range of evidence-based restorative prevention and intervention programmes.
 These programmes are either delivered by our own experienced facilitators or by prison/probation setting/youth justice setting in-house staff, via a licensing agreement.

 All Restorative Thinking prevention and intervention programmes are trauma informed and are congruent with the ‘What Works’ literature.
 Restorative Thinking programmes are underpinned by Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), Developmental Psychology and Solution-Focused Brief Therapy.
 All programmes draw strongly on the full range of restorative principles and skills, improving the process of change and helping to facilitate sustainable behaviour change.